nlemay1/TrishAI/README.md

 An install script is provided.

-The dependencies are very finicky so it runs best in a docker container.
+The dependencies + CUDA + CUDNN are very finicky together so it runs best in a docker container.

 The script also creates a cert file so it can be used across your LAN on https://<machine-ip>:5000/static/index.html